R v A.B.

 G.G. was charged with impaired driving, driving with a blood alcohol level over .08 and failing to remain at the scene of an accident.
 McKay Criminal Defence filed a Charter motion for a Stay of Proceedings alleging that the Conservation officer who conducted the investigation did not have the statutory authority to detain his client.
 While the Crown had a strong case, after lengthy negotiations, they conceded the merits of the Charter application and the matter was resolved through a plea to a traffic ticket.
 The much more serious criminal code offences were withdrawn.

 R. v.
 S.A.K.

 The client was charged with assault with a weapon, dangerous driving and theft.
 After lengthy discussions with the Crown, and the fact that there were many issues regarding potential conviction, the Crown withdrew the more serious counts against the client.
-In a contested sentencing hearing, Mr. Patmore convinced the Judge to grant a Conditional Discharge, whereby, the client would not have a criminal record after a short period of Probation.
+In a contested sentencing hearing, McKay Criminal Defence convinced the Judge to grant a Conditional Discharge, whereby, the client would not have a criminal record after a short period of Probation.

 R v K.T.

 K.T. was charged with aggravated assault in relation to a bar fight.
 Mr. McKay was able to speak with the Crown shortly after the charges were laid and negotiate the complete withdrawal of the charges.